Death Sentence (novel)

-Death Sentence is a 1975 novel by Brian Garfield, the sequel to Death Wish.
+Death Sentence is a 1975 novel by American author Brian Garfield, the sequel to Death Wish.

 Plot introduction

 Six months after Death Wish, Paul Benjamin has moved from New York City to Chicago after the death of his catatonic daughter, the result of the brutal attack that transformed him into a vigilante.
 The only thing that distracts him from his renewed vendetta against crime is a beautiful woman, whom he starts dating.

 As he leads the double life, a copycat vigilante begins stalking the streets, using a distinctive .45 caliber Luger pistol.
 Vigilantism soon becomes a rallying cry for the city as the police search for their man before innocent people are hurt.
 Now, Paul is not after criminals or even justice but a man who is as dangerous as he himself has become.